-Employee Identification Number or EIN Number allows the IRS to identify you for taxation purposes.
+Employee Identification Number or EIN allows the IRS to identify you for taxation purposes.
 It is essentially a tax ID number for the federal government that is attached to your business.
-In order to apply for the EIN Number, one must have to fill the Form SS4 from the IRS.
-The EIN number should be requested at no charge.
+In order to apply for the EIN Number, one must have to fill the Form SS-4 from the IRS.
+EIN should be requested at no charge.
 Basically, it is a free process that is meant to be self-explanatory.
 However many people have trouble in navigating their way through the paperwork.

 Reasons to Apply for an Employer Number

-There are many reasons for which you need to file for an EIN Number.
+There are many reasons for which you need to file for an EIN.
 These reasons may include –

 - For opening a new business.

 - Hiring for any employees, even those in the household.

 - In order to open a bank account one must require an EIN.

 - Opening of a business line for the credit or bank account.

 - Changing your business’s legal structure or ownership.

 - Forming a pension, trust, LLC, corporation, non-corporation trust or partnership.